Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 In addition, billing personnel should refer to specific departmental policies and procedures for guidance regarding reimbursement and billing practices.

-It is the policy of GCI that coding changes on bills or accounts can and will only be made if the medical records documentation supports making the changes.
+It is the policy of Gateway that coding changes on bills or accounts can and will only be made if the medical records documentation supports making the changes.

 Conflict of Interest

 No employee of Gateway may have employment, consulting or other business relationship with a competitor, customer or supplier, or invest in any competitor, customer or supplier (except for moderate holdings of publicly traded securities) unless disclosure is made to the President & Chief Executive Officer.
 The President & Chief Executive Officer makes these disclosures to the Chairman of the Board of Directors or the Executive Committee.

 Gateway employees should never accept anything of value from someone doing business with the Agency or someone whose services are subject to the Agency’s review.
 To avoid even the appearance of impropriety, the acceptance of gifts or gratuities is not permitted.